superinsight/superinsight-app-doc/docs/guide/terms-of-use.md

 Address: 1259 El Camino Real #1111 Menlo Park, California 94025<br>Email: help@superinsight.ai

-Last Updated: This Terms of Use was last updated on March 5th, 2024.
+Last Updated: This Terms of Use was last updated on October 12th, 2025.

-© 2024 All rights reserved by Superinsight
+© 2025 All rights reserved by Superinsight